fepegar/torchio/docs/source/transforms/transforms.rst

 transform is called, i.e., when the transform instance is called.

 All random transforms have a corresponding deterministic class, that can be applied again to obtain exactly the same result.
-The :class:`Subject` class contains some convenience methods to reproduce transforms::
+The :class:`~torchio.data.Subject` class contains some convenience methods to reproduce transforms::

     >>> import torchio as tio